 Need to know the latest adventure of Guy Noir as soon as possible?
-Find out what the Guy’s All-Star Shoe Band did with the Powdermilk Biscuit Break this week?
+Find out what the band did with the Powdermilk Biscuit Break this week?
 There are a number of ways to find out.
 Here’s where you’ll find all the ways we know of for you to listen to our show.

 A Prairie Home Companion is also broadcast on Sirius Satellite Radio, Saturdays at 5:00 PM CST.